braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/tvos.md

 article_title: Content Cards for tvOS
 platform: tvOS
 page_type: reference
-description: "Learn how to customize your content cards for Apple's tvOS platform."
+description: "Learn how to customize your Content Cards for Apple's tvOS platform."
 page_order: 1
 ---

-# Customizing content cards for tvOS
+# Customizing Content Cards for tvOS

-> Learn how to customize your content cards for Apple's tvOS platform.
+> Learn how to customize your Content Cards for Apple's tvOS platform.

 ## Setting up your tvOS app